A guide to what jewelry stamps mean.

 So what do jewelry stamps mean?

-Jewelry stamps have different means but the three main things that are indentified by jewelry stamps are-
+Jewelry stamps have different means but the three main things that are identified by jewelry stamps are-

 The material the ring is made of